 Moroccan lentil and chickpea soup, a classic called Harira in Arabic, showcases a compatible duo of legumes.
-It can be served all year round, but is especially appealing as a transitional early fall soup, using fresh tomatoes.
+This harira recipe can be served all year round, but is especially appealing as a transitional early fall soup, using fresh tomatoes.

 Harira isn’t always vegan, but we won’t go there.
 In some regional variations, a third legume, usually fave beans, is added.
 It’s a favorite soup during the period of Ramadan.

 Lentils are among the most nutritious, abundant, and diverse legumes grown all around the world.
 They’re the most crave-worthy as a soup ingredient.
 Learn more about this versatile legume in this site’s Guide to Lentils.